mc-imperial/bugle/README.txt

 1. Compile LLVM and Clang, as usual. http://clang.llvm.org/get_started.html

 2. (Optional, only required when compiling OpenCL kernels) Compile libclc: http://libclc.llvm.org/
-   When configuring libclc, supply the parameter 'nvptx--bugle' to configure.py in order to build the Bugle version of the library. e.g.
+   When configuring libclc, supply the parameter 'nvptx--' to configure.py in order to build the Bugle version of the library. e.g.
-     $ ./configure.py nvptx--bugle
+     $ ./configure.py nvptx--

 3. Run CMake from a build directory:
      $ mkdir /path/to/bugle-build